tmward/tcga/README.md

 Requires `tidy_tcga.R` then `make_inputs.R` to be run first.
 This script will take `model_inputs.rds` and output:

-1. Table 1
-2. Table with total effect of R vs L on 5-yr survival Cox PH results
+1. Table with total effect of R vs L on 5-yr survival Cox PH results
-3. Schoenfeld residual plots for the above analysis
+2. Schoenfeld residual plots for the above analysis
-4. Table with total effect of genetics on 5-yr survival Cox PH results
+3. Table with total effect of genetics on 5-yr survival Cox PH results
-5. Schoenfeld residual plots for the above analysis
+4. Schoenfeld residual plots for the above analysis
-6. Plot of KM curve of R vs L and 5-yr survival
+5. Plot of KM curve of R vs L and 5-yr survival
-7. Table with survival statistics each year of follow-up
+6. Table with survival statistics each year of follow-up

-All tables are HTML tables.
-To use in Microsoft Word, it is best to open them in a browser then copy and paste them into Word.

-All plots are in png.
-Graphic size and format is easy to tweak by changing the script.

-All file outputs are put into "../output/" directory with self-explanatory names.
+### `table1.R`

+Requires the outputs from `tidy_tcga.R` and `make_inputs.R`.
+It takes `model_inputs.rds` and `tidied.rds` and outputs:

+1. Table 1 in the paper

 # sessionInfo